ArcovanBreda/CEConvDL2/blogpost.md

 ### LAB Equivariance
-Hue equivariance in the LAB color space can be modeled as a 2D rotation on the *a* and *b* channels which represent the color of an LAB pixel.
+Hue equivariance in the LAB color space can be modeled as a 2D rotation on the *a* and *b* channels which represent the color of a LAB pixel.
 However, due to the differences that arise when converting between RGB/HSV and LAB space as outlined below, it could be difficult for a hue equivariant model trained on LAB space to also become equivariant to hue space shifted images in RGB/HSV format which are thereafter converted to LAB format.

 <div align="center">
   <img src="blogpost_imgs/hue_shift_comparison.png" alt="Hue shift in different image spaces" width="600px">